 - How did you become interested in studying abroad/in the U.S.?
 How do you feel you will meet the challenges of studying in a different country?

-- How has your experience in high school—both inside and outside the classroom—influenced/shaped you to be the person you are today?
+- How has your experience in high school—both inside and outside of the classroom—influenced/shaped you to be the person you are today?

 - What characteristics define you as a person?

-- Once graduated from college, what would you say that you got out of that experience?
+- Once graduated from college, what would you like to say you got out of the experience?

 - Are you interested in a particular major or career field?
 Who/what inspired that interest?

-- What have you learned of Dickinson that suggests it would support the kind of experience you are seeking?
+- What have you learned of Dickinson that suggests it would be right for you?

 - Is there anything that we have not talked about that you think I need to know about you?

 After waiting for 10 minutes, call the student’s cellphone and text the student.
 If no response, leave the venue/log off and report the situation to DAVS immediately.

 Evaluations should be completed as soon as possible—within one week of the interview—and prior to the application deadline.
 Please refer to Evaluating the Interview.